 What Are the Basics of Leather Stitching?

-Are Residential Sewing Machines Good For Leather Sewing?
+Are Residential Models Good For Leather Sewing?

 There are two basic types of leather sewing machines you’ll find on the market today: residential sewing machines and industrial sewing machines.
 Residential machines are an all-in-one unit that will allow you to sew some basic leather projects.
 Most of these machines will handle a leather thickness of about 3/16” when you use the proper leather needles.

 If you need to sew anything thicker than this, then you will want to invest into an industrial leather sewing machine.
-This also means you’ll need to have a servomotor, and a table, at minimum with the machine to finish off your project.
-The advantages of upgrading to an industrial machine give you some additional options for all of your projects.
+This also means you’ll need to have a servomotor and a table with the machine to finish off your project.
+The advantages of upgrading to an industrial machine will give you some additional options for all of your projects.
 For example, the maximum stitch length is upgraded from 4-6mm to 8-10mm, while stitching speeds can reach up to 2,500 stitches per minute.
 And, best of all, you won’t need to take breaks while sewing to allow your machine to cool down.

-For thicker leather products, you’ll need a machine that has more heavy duty features.
+For thicker leather products, you’ll need a machine that has more heavy-duty features.
 This will increase the costs by at least 25%, if not more.
 The average price for a sewing machine with a fair amount of features and a high footer is generally around $500.

 Top of the line sewing machines that can handle leather will top out at $1,500 or so on a website like Amazon.
 Your local dealer may have a 20% upcharge or more on any of the prices that are listed here, so keep that in mind as you shop!